Mapoon, Queensland: Facilities

 Presently the town has a primary school, nursing station, council office and small shop providing fuel and food.
 Local people are employed on the Council which as well as providing services for the local community in 2006 won the contract to provide road maintenance for the all-weather 80 km dirt road from the town of Weipa.

-In cooperation between the council and the State Library of Queensland, the New Mapoon Indigenous Knowledge Centre (IKC) was opened on Thursday, 18 August 2022, within the New Mapoon Cultural Centre.
+In cooperation between the council and the State Library of Queensland, the new Mapoon Indigenous Knowledge Centre (IKC) was opened on Thursday, 18 August 2022, within the new Mapoon Cultural Centre.
 The IKC includes computers and a library connection.

+The Port of Skardon River was declared in February 2002.
+It has a barge ramp and is used for the export of bauxite.
+It is managed the Queensland Government-owned corporation Ports North.
+The port is approximately 10 km upstream from the mouth of the Skardon River into the Gulf of Carpentaria (11.7580°S 142.0707°E).

 Attractions

 Camping facilities near the town are found at Cullen Point and Janie Creek.
-The area is known for excellent fishing and crabbing.

-Alcohol Management Plan
+Alcohol management plan

 An alcohol management plan (AMP) exists in the community, with restrictions on the amount and type of liquor that may be carried on persons or vehicles in the area.
-This AMP was formulated and requested by the majority of Elders within the community and passed by law by the Government of Queensland into section 168 of the Liquor Act 1992.
-It is enforced by the Queensland police based at Weipa.